LinkedIn Profile Scraping using Selenium and BeautifulSoup

 'Technocrats Institute of Technology (Excellence), Anand Nagar, PB No. 24, Post Piplani, BHEL, Bhopal - 462021'

-We will get the name of the degree from the second span of the p tag with class pv-entity__secondary-title pv-entity__degree-name t-14 t-black t-normal.
+The degree name is in the second span of the p tag with class pv-entity__secondary-title pv-entity__degree-name t-14 t-black t-normal.

 degree_name = edu_section.find('p', {'class': 'pv-entity__secondary-title pv-entity__degree-name t-14 t-black t-normal'}).find_all('span')[1].get_text().strip()